ishwarchandratiwari/sparkpost-api-documentation/services/templates.md

               "name" : "Summer Sale!",
               "published" : true,
               "description" : "",
-              "last_update_time": "2017-08-11T12:12:12+00:00"
+              "last_update_time": "2017-08-11T12:12:12+00:00",
+              "shared_with_subaccount" : true
             },
             {
               "id" : "daily",
               "name" : "daily",
               "published" : false,
               "description" : "",
-              "last_update_time": "2017-08-10T14:15:16+00:00"
+              "last_update_time": "2017-08-10T14:15:16+00:00",
+              "shared_with_subaccount" : false

             }
           ]
         }

-## List [/templates{?draft,shared_with_subaccounts}]

-### List Templates selectively [GET]
+### List Templates selectively [GET /templates{?draft,shared_with_subaccounts}]

-Lists the most recent version of each draft shared template in your account.
+Lists the most recent version of each shared draft template to which you have access.

 Each template object in the list will have the following fields:
 - id: Unique template ID.
 - name: Template name.
 - published: Published state of the template (true = published, false = draft).
 - description: Template description.
 - last_update_time: The time the template was last updated.

+Additional, templates owned by the Master subaccount will have the following field:
 - shared_with_subaccounts: Whether the template is shared with sub-accounts.

 + Parameters